Characterizing Solute Segregation and Grain Boundary Energy in a Binary Alloy Phase Field Crystal Model: Discussion of Results

+It should be noted that the PFC model contains only the essential effects of elasto-plasticity and thermodynamics on atomistic length scales.
+This work has shown that the PFC alloy models is nevertheless able to capture the basic details of grain boundary segregation and energy and their dependence on undercooling, average alloy concentration, mismatch, and energy of mixing.
+With new improvements that take into account correlations between atoms more accurately, more realistic PFC models being developed \cite{wu_controlling_2010, PhysRevE.81.061601, greenwood_free_2010, Greenwood2011, PhysRevE.80.031602, Berrydefect2,Ofori10} can display more accurate segregation properties, as was shown here for the XPFC model.
+Further improvement of the PFC and XPFC formalism have similarly been developed that further capture other properties.
+For example, the work of Berry et al demonstrates that the properties of defects can be more realistically simulated if higher order terms are included in the correlation function \cite{Berrydefect2}.

-It should also be remarked that while solute segregation to grain boundaries can have significant effect on dendritic growth, where even small changes in surface energy anisotropy yield measurable changes in microstructure morphology.
-This was recently demonstrated by analyzing a PFC model related to the one used here in work done by Provatas et. al \cite{Pro_Maj2010}.
+A key motivation for this study was to quantify how grain boundary energy and segregation could be quantitatively controlled in two PFC models used in the literature presently.
+Solute segregation to grain boundaries can have a significant effect on dendritic growth, because even small changes in surface energy anisotropy yield measurable changes in microstructure morpholog.
 Another property that is expected to be more strongly affected by segregation to grain boundaries and around dislocation cores is grain boundary pre-melting behaviour, in which a system might display multiple grain boundary widths at the same state variables.
-These will be investigated using PFC simulations in an upcoming work.
+In fact, Gibbs adsorption theorem, as stated in \cite{sutton_interfaces_1995}, should even be applicable for wetted grain boundaries, which can be a powerful tool for studying premelting in alloys.